-Even though the research focusing on ZnO started many decades ago, this material as a semiconductor with a wide and direct bandgap (\sim 3.37 eV at T = 300 K) has been experiencing a renewed interest due to its extensive potential application spectrum in microelectronics, organic electronics, solar cells, biosensors and spintronics [1-5].
-However, the high exciton binding energy (60 meV) of this material predestines it for optical and optoelectronic applications such as lightemitting diodes and phosphors as well [6-8].
-ZnO received also a large interest because of the easy and cheap technology of the growth of ZnO crystals and films [9-11].
-Especially interesting is the growth by the Atomic Layer Deposition (ALD) method [9], which might be a perspective for industrial large-scale applications [11-13].
-It is worth noting that the low-temperature ALD can be integrated with Organic Light-Emitting Devices (OLED's technology), which recently develops very quickly [2,13-15].
-Because of that ALD can play a significant role in future competitive solutions based on organic electronics.
+Even though the research focusing on ZnO started many decades ago, this material as a semiconductor with a wide and direct bandgap ( $\sim 3.37 \text{ eV}$ at T = 300 K) has been experiencing a renewed interest due to its extensive potential application spectrum in microelectronics, organic electronics, biosensors and spintronics [1-4].
+However, the high exciton binding energy (60 meV) of this material predestines it for optical and optoelectronic applications such as lightemitting diodes and phosphors as well [5-7].
+ZnO received also a large interest because of easy and cheap technology of the growth of ZnO crystals and films.
+Especially interesting is the growth by the Atomic Layer Deposition (ALD) method [8], which might be perspective for industrial large-scale applications [9].
+It is worth to note that the low-temperature ALD can be integrated with Organic Light-Emitting Devices (OLED's technology) developing very quickly last years [2,10-11], thus ALD can play a significant role in future competitive solutions based on organic electronics.

-The band-edge light emission from ZnO is located in the violet-blue spectral range.
-The doping of ZnO with Rare Earth (RE) can modify the optical properties of the material and tune the optical emission from UV to near-infrared.
-RE elements have been successfully used in optics and optoelectronic applications of other materials [16-17].
+The spectrum of the light emission from ZnO is located in the violet-blue spectral range.
+The doping of ZnO with Rare Earth (RE) can modify optical properties of the material and tune the optical emission from UV to near infrared.
+RE elements have been successfully used in optics and optoelectronic applications of other materials [12-14].
 They typically exhibit characteristic narrow emission lines in the ultra-violet, visible and infrared spectral regions that originate from the 4f intra-shell transitions.
 The 4f electron shell is highly localized, so the intra-shell transitions of the 4f electrons are only slightly affected by the host material.
-Nevertheless, the wide bandgap semiconductors are especially interesting as host materials because they are expected to overcome the temperature quenching effect appearing in other materials (e.g. in Si), https://doi.org/10.1016/j.apsusc.2020.146421
+Nevertheless, the wide bandgap semiconductors are especially interesting as host materials because they are expected to overcome the temperature quenching effect appearing in other materials (e.g. in Si), resulting in an effective f shell resonant pumping [13-14].